Tuition and Fees, 2017–2018

 - Yale Club of New Haven

 F&ES work study These positions vary from clerical to research to editorial work.
 Eligible students must have financial need, as confirmed by the F&ES Office of Admissions & Financial Aid.
-Applications are available on the Yale Student Employment Office Web site (www.yalestudentjobs.org) beginning in August.
-The pay rate is fixed at $14 per hour.
+Applications are available on the Yale Student Employment Office website (yalestudentjobs.org) beginning in August.
+The pay rate is fixed at $14.25 per hour.
 At least eighty positions are available annually and only to students with an F&ES affiliation.

 Regular student jobs and teaching fellowships Financial need is not required.
 Interested students should contact centers, departments, professors, and programs directly beginning in late spring or summer.
-Pay rates are variable.
+Pay rates begin at $12.25 per hour for regular student jobs.
+Pay rates for teaching fellowships are either $4,000 or $8,000 per term depending on the effort level.
 At least seventy positions are available annually.

 Community service jobs Eligible students must be U.S. citizens or permanent residents and have financial need, as confirmed by the F&ES Office of Admissions & Financial Aid.
-Applications are available on the Yale Student Employment Office Web site beginning in August.
-Pay rates begin at $12 per hour.
+Applications are available on the Yale Student Employment Office website beginning in August.
+Pay rates begin at $12.25 per hour.
 At least 100 positions are available annually to students across the University.

 Other on-campus jobs Financial need is not required.
-Applications are available on the Yale Student Employment Office Web site beginning in August.
-Pay rates begin at $12 per hour.
+Applications are available on the Yale Student Employment Office website beginning in August.
+Pay rates begin at $12.25 per hour.
 At least 400 positions are available annually to students across the University.

-Yale International Loan (international students only) In general, the maximum annual loan amount is the cost of attendance less all other resources.
+Yale International Loan (international students only) In general, the maximum annual loan amount is $30,000 or the cost of attendance less all other resources, whichever is less.
 The interest rate is fixed at 7.75% with an origination fee of 5%.
 There is no credit check required.
 Repayment terms are similar to Federal Direct Stafford Loans.
 The loan is requested by completing and returning loan request and self-certification forms available on the School’s financial aid forms Web page.
 The Yale Student Loan Billing and Payment Office is responsible for the management and collection of the loan.

 International Students—Certification of Finances for Visa

-Eligible students are strongly encouraged to seek specific information about Veterans Administration benefits from their local Veterans Administration office by calling 800.827.1000 or visiting www.benefits.va.gov/gibill.
-The School also participates in the Yellow Ribbon Program, with a maximum contribution amount of $7,500 per student per year available to up to ten students on a first-come, first-served basis.
+Eligible students are strongly encouraged to seek specific information about Veterans Administration benefits from their local Veterans Administration office by calling 800.827.1000 or visiting benefits.va.gov/gibill.
+The School also participates in the Yellow Ribbon Program, with a maximum contribution amount of $7,500 per student per year.
 The assistant dean of student services and the director of financial aid coordinate the administration of Veterans Administration benefits at F&ES.